 VOA Broadcasting in Somali

-VOA reaches Somalia and neighboring countries on AM, FM, shortwave radio, the Internet, and through mobile devices.
-A team of Somali broadcasters based in Washington, D.C., along with freelance reporters in Somalia and elsewhere in Africa and the world, provides news to a country mired in anarchy since 1991 that is now trying to establish a democratic government.
+VOA reaches Somalia and neighboring countries on AM, FM, shortwave, the Internet, and through mobile devices.
+A team of Somali broadcasters based in Washington, D.C., along with freelance reporters in Somalia and elsewhere in Africa and the world, provides news to a country with a new government fighting the terrorist group al-Shahab.

 Established: February 2007